akeneo/pim-helpcenter/content/md/imports-exports/exports.md

 - A job to define what will do the export when executing.
 For instance, a category export in XLSX file or a product export in CSV to a Magento platform
 - A set of configuration fields, available as a form in the PIM.
 Each export profile can have its own configuration.

-# Browse your import profiles
+# Browse your export profiles

 To view the available export profiles:
 1. Log in with a user account with permissions to `View the list of profiles` for exports